Evin prison fire raises fears about people jailed during Iran’s anti-regime protests

 Prisoners’ families and human rights groups are clamouring for answers, adding to the pressures on the regime, which is gearing up for what is expected to be massive unrest on 25 October, the religiously potent 40th day of mourning since Amini’s death.

 But even before the latest wave of protests, Iran’s prisons faced overcrowding.
-The Ghezel-Hesar is said to house 20,000 prisoners, four times its planned capacity.
+The Ghezel Hesar is said to house 20,000 prisoners, four times its planned capacity.
 One of the most densely populated prisons in the Qarchak Varami, which houses women detainees in Tehran and Alborz provinces, and is said to be at a breaking point since the rounding up of female protesters and activists leading a movement sparked by opposition to mandatory Islamic dress codes for women.

 “This small prison does not respond to the large groups of recent arrivals,” said a statement provided by Hrana to The Independent.